just-the-docs/just-the-docs/docs/results.md

 Depending on what type of question you created, the data may present itself as a graph, chart, list, or some other format.

-## 3. Viewing Results by Question
+### Viewing Responses by Question

-If you would like to view the results for a single question, navigate to the `Question` tab.
+If you would like to view the responses for a single question, navigate to the `Question` tab.

 ![Tabs](./images/results/3_tabs.png)

-Select which question's results you want to view by clicking the left and right arrows to the bottom right of the `Question` tab.
+Select which question's responses you want to view by clicking the left and right arrows to the bottom right of the `Question` tab.

 ![Arrows](./images/results/3_arrows.png)

-## 4. View Each User's Response
+### View Each User's Response

 To view a single user's response, click on the `Individual` tab.
 Under this tab, you will be able to see what a user answered for all the questions.